The Autohive Jira integration connects your Jira Cloud projects with Autohive’s automation platform, enabling:

 Available capabilities

-• Create Issue — Create a new issue with project, issue type, summary, description, priority, assignee, labels, and due date
+• Create Issue — Create a new issue with project key, summary, issue type, description, assignee, priority, labels, parent (for subtasks), and custom fields

-• Update Issue — Modify an existing issue’s fields including summary, description, assignee, priority, and labels
+• Update Issue — Modify an existing issue’s summary, description, assignee, priority, labels, due date, fix versions, components, or custom fields

-• Delete Issue — Permanently delete an issue by key
+• Delete Issue — Permanently delete an issue, optionally including its subtasks

-• Transition Issue — Move an issue to a new workflow status (e.g. “In Progress”, “Done”) using available transitions
+• Transition Issue — Move an issue to a new status, with an optional comment and resolution

 Comments

-• Get Comments — Retrieve all comments on an issue with author and timestamp information
+• Get Comments — List comments on an issue with pagination

 Projects